zecksr/Mahira-medium/cloud-watch-log/README.md

 region: The AWS region where the CloudWatch dashboard will be created.

 Usage
 After the infrastructure has been deployed, the CloudWatch log retention policies will be in effect based on your configuration.
-You can customize the retention settings further by editing the Terraform files as needed.
+You can customize the retention settings further by editing the Terragrunt files as needed.

 ## Cleaning Up
 To destroy the CloudWatch dashboard and associated resources, run: